-The relationship explains that shoot length on June 11, 1996 was 67.4% of the variability in spur diameter.
-With this information, it is thought that spur diameter may be a much better indication of vegetative growth I commercial vineyards than pruning weights.
+This relationship explains shoot length on June 11, 1996 as 67.4% of the variability in spur diameter.
+With this information, it is thought that spur diameter may be a better indication of vegetative growth in commercial vineyards than pruning weights.

-Figure 1.
-1996 Lodi Cabernet
+Figure 2, 1996 Lodi Cabernet Sauvignon